nitinsurana/repeatit/README.md

 # RepeatIt
-> A User Action Simulator.
+> A User Action Simulator Chrome Extension

 ## Steps to create a new Recipe